 Children in Pre-Prep are monitored through a range of assessments.
 In Pre-Prep, Year's 1-3 have half termly phonics assessments, as part of the Read, Write Inc programme, and termly independent writing assessments.
 In the Advent term, year 3 sit a dyslexia screener and the CAT4, cognitive abilities test.
-In the Lent term, years 2 and 3 sit the National Group Spelling Test (NGST) and National Group Reading Test (NGRT).
-In the Lent term Year 2 also sit an online literacy (dyslexia screener).
+In the Lent term, years 2 and 3 sit the New Group Spelling Test (NGST) and New Group Reading Test (NGRT).
 In the Trinity term, years 1, 2 and 3 sit Progress Tests in Maths and English (GL Assessments).